Germany 2022, 55 minby Hedwig Schmutte

 Germany 2019, 90 minby Hedwig Schmutte, Rolf Lambert

 September 11th, 1806, the poet Friedrich Hölderlin is forcibly abducted from his then home in Homburg and brought to a mental hospital in Tübingen.
 There he is treated according to the traumatising methods of the time, then declared incurable.
 His remaing 36 years of life he spends isolated in a room in Tübingen.
-Taking the questionable forced abduction as a starting point the film recounts the uncompromising life path of this world-famous poet and traces his political radicalisation against the background of the French Revolution.
-A story about extremism, yearning and identity.
+Taking the questionable forced abduction as a starting point the film recounts the uncompromising life path of this world-famous poet and traces his political radicalisation against the

 Absolute Poet - Friedrich Hölderlin